 The purpose of the scene, Silverberg explained, was to establish Kirk as romantic, impulsive and sensitive; Spock as logical and keeping his deep-seated emotions in check; and McCoy as wise and perceptive.

-It also hinted at what would become a central theme of the movie: the spiritual isolation of non-telepathic species.
+It also hinted at what would become a central theme of the film: the spiritual isolation of non-telepathic species.